What personal data we collect and why we collect it

 We also have a Facebook page. www.facebook.com/ReadiFood/

-Our GDPR Privacy Statement is under ongoing review but the current version can be downloaded here.
+Our GDPR Privacy Statement 2020 is the current version and can be downloaded here.

 *Disclaimer: We would only disclose information in the unlikely event that we were asked to disclose information by the police

 When visitors leave comments on the site we collect the data shown in the comments form, and also the visitor’s IP address and browser user agent string to help spam detection.